ablink1017-cyber/MamaOnTrack/README.md

  </div>
  </div>

  {/* What we collect */}
  <div style={c.card}>
  <div style={c.sTitle}>What Data We Collect</div>
  {[
  { title:"Health records you enter", desc:"Symptoms, medications, vaccines, growth data, vitals, and all other entries you log.
-This data is stored securely and is only accessible by you and caregivers you explicitly invite." }, { title:"Account information", desc:"Your name, email address, and password (stored as an encrypted hash — we never see your password).
-Used only for authentication." }, { title:"Children’s information", desc:"Names, dates of birth, and health data for each child you add.
-Scoped to your family account only." }, { title:"Usage data", desc:"Anonymous, aggregated data about how features are used — never tied to your identity.
+This data is stored securely and is only accessible by you and caregivers you explicitly invite." }, { title:"Account information", desc:"Your name, email address, and password (stored as an encrypted hash -- we never see your password).
+Used only for authentication." }, { title:"Children's information", desc:"Names, dates of birth, and health data for each child you add.
+Scoped to your family account only." }, { title:"Usage data", desc:"Anonymous, aggregated data about how features are used -- never tied to your identity.
 Used only to improve the app." }, ].map((item,i)=>(
  <div key={i} style={{ padding:"12px 0", borderBottom:i<3?`1px solid ${theme.border}`:"none" }}>
  <div style={{ fontWeight:500, fontSize:12, letterSpacing:"0.03em", fontFamily:"'Inter',sans-serif", marginBottom:4 }}>{item.title}</div>